anakic/Packer/README.md

 ## Steps when extracting a pbit file

 Pbit files are basically zip archives consisting of several files and folders.
 When unpacking a pbit file into a folder, Packer unzips its contents and performs a series of steps on the extracted files to ensure maximum readability/editability of the *source code*.
 The steps that the unpacker perform are described below.
-I describe them for completeness, though it's not strictly necessary to know or understand these steps in order to use Packer.
+I describe them here for completeness, though it's not strictly necessary to know or understand these steps in order to use Packer.

 ### 1. Strip security bindings